wkumari/draft-wkumari-dnsop-multiple-responses/README.md

       authoritative nameserver has included in the Additional section.

    EXTRA Resource Record  The EXTRA resource record (defined below)
-      carries a list fo additional records to send.
+      carries a list of additional records to send.

    Primary query  A Primary query (or primary question) is a QNAME that
       the name server operator would like to return additional answers